mmbaguette/Roblox-VR-with-Webcam/README.md

 ## How it works

-A Python script that runs alongside Roblox on your computer captures your webcam footage.
-Using an advanced AI pose-estimation model from **Google**, it calculates your 3D rotations for every joint in your body.
+A Python script/program on your PC captures your webcam footage.
+Using an advanced, AI, pose-estimation model from **Google/Mediapipe**, it calculates your 3D rotations for every joint in your body.
 Next, this pose data is immediately forwarded to a server that anyone can setup.
 Finally, a Roblox server making up to 500 requests a minute downloads your body pose to move you real time.

 ![Pose Upload Diagram Roblox VR](https://user-images.githubusercontent.com/76597978/177061058-7f928a18-645c-41b3-a146-7886befbde47.png)